AugustinMauroy/scholarsuite/docs/Prisma.md

 - `name`: name of the academic year
 - `startDate`: start date of the academic year
 - `endDate`: end date of the academic year
+- `current`: indicates if the academic year is current (default: false)
 - `archives`: indicates if the academic year is archived (default: false)
 - `createdAt`: creation date of the academic year for internal use
 - `updatedAt`: modification date of the academic year for internal use